Chart Color Schemes

 The level of residential development activity in Robina - West was found to be higher than 90% of real estate markets across the country

-By 2041, it is projected to grow by 4746 residents.
-If development rates continue as they are, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+Looking ahead, Robina - West is expected to grow by 4,760 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development